hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 #### Sorting Best practices

 - Sorting is not relevant for all content, therefore the default sort variant of the header column is none.
     - Whether a column is sortable is left up to the consumer building the table and should be addressed on a case-by-case basis.
-- Columns that do not contain a sortable data type are interactive and therefore have corresponding hover, active, and focus states.
+- Columns that do contain a sortable data type are interactive and therefore have corresponding hover, active, and focus states.
 - A table may only be sorted by a single value at a time.

 ### State